 |2.8L I-4 LWN diesel||6-speed automatic MYB||181 @ 3400||369 @ 2000||3.42|

 The 2021 Colorado might see changes in the model lineup.
-For reference the 2020 Colorado is offered in the following models:
+For reference, the 2020 Colorado models are compared to 2021 models in the table below:

 The 2021 Colorado might see a revision in trim levels to deliver a lower base price while introducing a high-end model such as LTZ or High Country.
 For reference the 2019 Colorado is offered in the following trim levels: